chrbala/single-schema/README.md

 * More examples
 * Actual docs
 * Finish TODO tests
+* Add ability to remove a key on updater

 # Candidates for cross-flattener use
 * use validate to determine which reducer to pick with an OR operator